 - In the 51 countries that we surveyed, there are approximately two billion people earning less than \$2 a day (\$60 per month), according to World Bank data.
 Depending on the country in which they live, these individuals have to spend anywhere between 5.5% and 114.5% of their average monthly income in order to access an entry-level broadband package.
 At present, not a single emerging or developing country can claim to meet the affordability benchmark set by the United Nations (UN) Broadband Commission of broadband priced at less than 5% of monthly income for those potential users surviving on less than \$2 a day. - Across the board, women are far less likely to be able to access the Internet affordably than men.
-Research has shown that women, on average, earn 30% 50% less than men.
+Research has shown that women, on average, earn 30% - 50% less than men.
 This income disparity diminishes the ability of women to afford to access, adopt, and benefit from a broadband connection.
 The Internet access gender gap is apparent throughout the world, although the extent of the gap varies from region to region. - Those living in rural areas are often unable to secure affordable access to the Internet.
-This is for two primary reasons: (1) incomes tend to be lower in rural areas, resulting in a higher real cost to connect; and (2) challenges associated with infrastructure deployment in rural areas result in limited opportunities for access - particularly under current regulatory environments - or in access prices that are significantly more expensive than those in urban areas.
+This is for two primary reasons: (1) incomes tend to be lower in rural areas, resulting in a higher real cost to connect; and (2) challenges associated with infrastructure deployment in rural areas result partnerships.